BenoitClaveau/givemetheservice/README.md

 # givemetheservice
-Give me the service is a ES6 dependency injection container.
+Give me the service is an ES6 dependency injection container.